JTL24/Calcutta_App/README.md

 - User authentication
 - Create and join auction rooms
 - Bid on teams with fake currency
-- Real-time auction updates
+- Real-time auction updates (coming soon)
-- Track team performance and standings
+- Track team performance and standings (coming soon)

 ## Prerequisites
 Before you begin, ensure you have met the following requirements: